-Honey bees can swarm at any time from late April to August.
-A swarm of bees can be a worrying sight for the non-beekeeper.
-But swarming bees rarely sting: their objective is to find a new home as soon as possible.
-A queen and about half the bees in the nest, between 10,000 to 20,000 bees, leave with the intention of setting up a new ‘colony’.
-In the old home, there will be left: a new queen who, once mated, will take over the egg laying duties; and enough workers to take care of her and her offspring.
-Left to their own instincts, bees may move to an inconvenient location; in a roof, or a box in the garden.
-Where safe and practical to do so Pembrokeshire Beekeepers will recover honey bees and place them in a hive.
+Honey bees can swarm at any time from mid-April to August.
+A swarm of bees can be a worrying sight, but swarming bees rarely sting: their objective is to find a new home as soon as possible.
+Where safe and practical to do so, Pembrokeshire Beekeepers’ will attempt to recover Honey Bees and place them in a hive.

-Please make sure that what you have found are honey bees by using the following guide:
+Please ensure that what you have found are Honey Bees and not Bumble Bees or Wasps, before contacting us by using the following guide:

-- Bumblebees do not swarm.
+do not swarm.
 Most people can recognise bumblebees they are much bigger and fewer than honey bees with layer of hairs on their bodies which is usually banded black and yellow (or orange or red) and the traffic at the nest entrance will consist of only a few bees a minute, whereas a busy hive will have almost a cloud of bees at the entrance.
-A common bumble bee in recent years is the Tree Bumblebee (Bombus Hypnorum) with its distinctive ginger thorax and white tail, which often take up residence in bird boxes.
-We will be unable to help you with a bumble bee problem.
-The bees will disappear over winter and are unlikely to return to the same location so if possible enjoy them for the summer.